jquery/contribute.jquery.org/pages/style-guide/css.md

 ## Imports

 - Don't use `@import` in distribution files.
 It is slower, adds extra page requests, and can cause other unforeseen problems.
-- Do not use more than 31 `@imports` in a single css file, it will break IE.
+- Do not use more than 31 `@imports` in a single CSS file, it will break IE.
 - Do not nest `@imports`.
 You will no longer be able to guarantee their order.

 ## Comments